Islandora-Collaboration-Group/deprecated-ISLE-Development/README.md

   * **You may need to point directly to the IP address of isle-apache, here's how:**
     - `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' isle-apache-ld`
     - Copy the IP and browse to it.  `http://{IP}/`
-* Fedora is available at https://isle.localdomain/fedora OR http://localhost:8081
-* Adore-djatoka is available at https://isle.localdomain/adore-djatoka
-* Solr is available at https://isle.localdomain/solr OR http://localhost:8091/
 * Traefik is available at https://admin.isle.localdomain OR http://localhost:8080/
+* Fedora is available at https://isle.localdomain/fedora OR http://localhost:8081/
+* Solr is available at https://isle.localdomain/solr OR http://localhost:8082/
+* Image Services are available at http://localhost:8083/ (nb: not routed through proxy.)

 ### Users and Passwords
 Read as username:password